minprog/prog-project/20 Reference/15 Daily Standup/10 Daily Standup.md

 # Daily Standup

 Each day, you will provide a progress update to your team.
-Such a meeting will be quite short, but it has an important objective: making sure that every member of your team knows what you will be working on and vice-versa.
+Such a meeting will often be fairly brief, but it has an important objective: making sure that every member of your team knows what you will be working on and vice-versa.
 This way, you can later discuss problems that you encounter, especially if you plan on doing the same kind of development that day!

+Standups are a practice that supports "agile" software development in teams.
+Generally speaking, this means iteratively developing an understanding of the problem being solved (e.g., what kind of system will really help this company?), while creating more and more refined solutions for that problem.
+In such a process, daily standup are an important factor in team communication.
+It is a time to summarize what has been done and to theorize what needs to be done, all so that teammates can help each other better understand the problem at hand.

+(Usually, agile methods are being used when teams work on the same problem.
+You, however, will be working on your own projects.
+This does not matter for daily standups.)

+## Every day

 Be sure to hold this meeting every day at 10 o'clock!
 We want everyone to be aware of their team's work.
 Watch this video for a short overview of good standup meetings.

 ![embed](https://www.youtube.com/embed/42hFGMVszkQ?rel=0&amp;showinfo=0)

+## Reporting back

+Every standup, you must provide a brief report on what has been discussed.
+It is fine if one of you types the report.
+The report must always include a fresh group photo!

+## Week 1

+In Week 1, use the following themes during your standup meetings:

+- Day 2: present what is in your proposal and brainstorm how to actually create your product
+- Day 3: present your proposed technical design and feedback each other on what's missing
+- Day 4: show your prototype and for the first time, tell what you will be coding today